eriqande/con-gen-csu/assignments/quizzes/lou-and-therkildsen-batch-effects.md

 ## Underlying causes labelled with capital letters

-A. Different calibration of base-quality scores
+A).
+Different calibration of base-quality scores
-B. Sensitivity of some methods to depth variation
+B).
+Sensitivity of some methods to depth variation
-C. Deamination of cytosines ($C \longrightarrow U$)
+- C. Deamination of cytosines ($C \longrightarrow U$)
-D. Poly-G tails
+- D. Poly-G tails
-E. Confidence in mapping is higher for longer sequences
+- E. Confidence in mapping is higher for longer sequences

 ## Ways to identify the problem labelled with lowercase letters

-a.
+- a.
 Check the average depth of each individual.
 Color points by read depth
-b.
+- b.
 Check base composition along the read, especially toward the ends (using fastqc, for example)
 c.
 Compare diversity estimates _within_ batches with strict vs relaxed base-quality filters.
 d.
 Check that $F_\mathrm{ST}$ outliers aren't all from regions with